Homemade Self-Rising Flour is easy to make with just three ingredients: all-purpose flour, baking powder and salt.

 Recently, I needed the self-rising flour to use in a recipe and didn’t have any.
 So, I made some homemade self-rising flour and that’s the inspiration for this recipe.

 Unbleached flour and all-purpose flour can be used interchangeably.
-When a recipe calls for 1 cup of self-rising flour, simply add 1-1/2 teaspoons of baking powder and 1/2 teaspoon of salt to 1 cup of all-purpose flour.
+When a recipe calls for 1 cup of self-rising flour, simply add 1-1/2 teaspoons of baking powder and 1/2 teaspoon of salt for each 1 cup of all-purpose flour.

 Bleached flour is a blend of hard and soft wheat appropriate for all uses.
-Flour is bleached to improve color and baking performance.
+It’s bleached to improve color and baking performance.

-What is the best way to store all-purpose and self-rising flour?
+What is the best way to store flour, cornmeal and sugar?

-Source: www.pillsbury.com.
-This is not and ad.
+Source: Pillsbury.com.
+This is not a paid endorsement.
 Delighted to share helpful info.

 If baking powder has been sitting in your pantry for awhile, test before using to make sure it is active.
 Learn how to do it by clicking here.

-When a recipe calls for self-rising flour, simply add 1-1/2 teaspoons of baking powder and 1/2 teaspoon of salt to every 1 cup of all-purpose flour.
+When a recipe calls for self-rising flour, simply add 1-1/2 teaspoons of baking powder and 1/2 teaspoon of salt for each 1 cup of all-purpose flour.